MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ## Install the Windows App SDK VSIX

 If you haven't already, then download the Windows App SDK Visual Studio extension (VSIX) installer, and run to install it.
-See from [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels).
+See [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels).

 > [!IMPORTANT]
 > You'll find release notes topics along with the [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels) topic.
 There are release notes for each channel.
 Be sure to check any *limitations and known issues* in those release notes, since those might affect the results of following along with this case study and/or running the migrated app.